 Students needing to stay on campus during these breaks for a college related reason (athletics, on campus job, student teaching, internship, etc) may do so free of charge with prior approval.
 Others could be charged $10/night.

-Founders Court predominantly houses male freshmen and male residents.
-This facility is coed by floor; there are not females and males living on the same floor.
-Founders Court is comprised of Darst Hall, Deweese Hall, Ford Hall, and Myers Hall.
-Each wing has 2 small floors of 16 residents that share a community restroom.
-Each floor in Founders Court has a small lounge area.
-Founders Court is located next to Ben Major, which houses a social lounge with TV's and a pool table, soda/vending machines, and washers and dryers (free of charge to residents).
-The basement in Ben Major serves as the Undergrounds, which is a charity coffee house that is open on the weekends.
-Ben Major is accessible 24 hours per day.
+Founders Court predominantly houses freshmen residents.
+Founders Court includes Darst Hall, Deweese Hall, Ford Hall, and Myers Hall.
+Each hall has 2 small floors of 16 residents that share a small lounge area and community restroom.
+Founders Court is co-ed by floor.
+It is located next to Ben Major Hall, which houses a large lounge/social area with TV's, a pool table and ping pong table, soda/vending machines, and more.
+The basement of Ben Major houses the Undergrounds, a charity coffee house open weekend evenings, as well as a large laundry room.
+Ben Major is available 24 hours per day.

-Gunzenhauser is a coed residence hall for predominantly male and upperclass residents.
+Gunzenhauser (Gunz) is a co-ed residence hall for upperclass residents.
 Gunz offers suite style living in which a resident shares a room with a roommate and shares a bathroom with the two residents in the adjoining room.
-Gunz is coed by suite, so there are not males and females sharing a suite, but there are males and females on the same floor.
-Gunz is comprised of 3 small floors that each house between 8 and 16 residents.
-Each floor has a lounge with a TV and the first floor also offers a fireplace for student use.
-Washers and dryers (free of charge to residents) are available along with a full kitchen area and a soda machine.
+Gunz is co-ed by suite.
+Gunz is comprised of 3 small floors that each house between 9 and 16 residents.
+Each floor has a lounge with a TV and the first floor lounge offers space for large group meetings or social activities, and is located next to a full kitchen area and soda machine.
+Gunz Hall also has a gas fireplace and computer/printer for student use.

 Arnold Hall (formerly Ivy Hall) is a newer residence hall that opened in January 2012.
-The rooms in Arnold Hall are the most spacious on campus.
-Arnold Hall currently houses 3 of our Greek organizations plus 2 wings of upperclass male or upperclass female residents.
+The rooms in this building are the most spacious on campus.
+Arnold Hall is comprised of 5 wings that currently house all upperclass residents, including one of our Greek organizations.
 There are between 17 and 21 residents in each wing that collectively share a large community restroom.
-Each wing in Arnold Hall has a small study lounge plus a larger social lounge with a TV.
-Arnold Hall also has a media room on the upper level that has media:scape technology perfect for group project work.
-Washers and dryers (free of charge to residents) are located in the lower level along with a full kitchen, eating area, and additional lounge space.
-This building has soda machines, an elevator, and is also handicapped accessible.
+Each wing in Arnold Hall has a small study lounge plus a larger social lounge with a tv.
+Arnold Hall also has a media room on the upper level that has mediascape technology perfect for group project work, plus a printer for student use.
+The lower level offers a full kitchen, eating area, and additional lounge space.

 All residents, regardless of the residence hall, are provided with a bed frame, mattress, chest, desk, bookcase, chair, and closet.
 The furniture is all moveable (with the exception of the closets in some halls) and residents can arrange the room any way they wish.
 However, no furniture may be removed from the room.
-The beds can be bunked, low lofted, or high lofted (limited quantities) in all buildings except Langston Hall.
-Each room has cable access, Ethernet access, and wi-fi.
+The beds can be bunked, low lofted (comes in all rooms), or high lofted (limited quantities) in all buildings except Langston Hall.
+Each room has Ethernet access and high speed wi-fi.
 Landline phone access is available in lounge areas only.
 Residence halls with community bathrooms offer lockers in the bathroom for student use to store toiletries.
-Residents are welcome to bring a padlock to use on a locker if they choose.
+Residents are welcome to bring a padlock to use on a locker if they so choose.

 Alumni Court (B,C,D,E) – 14’11”X 10’11” (window dimensions (1) – 30”W X 60”L)